-Traffic encryption is the main factor, making your experience on free Wi-Fi as safe as possible.
+Traffic encryption is the main factor in making your experience on free Wi-Fi as safe as possible.
+Furthermore, using a good gaming VPN is especially important with online games, such as Warzone.
 Furthermore, a VPN can help you evade price discrimination, meaning that you do not have to pay more for the same products.
 Price discrimination based on location is common online, especially with game distributors.

 5. Attractive upgrades and Free stuff scams